 After noting (somewhat suggestively, I thought) that Mexico is shaped like an on-end cornucopia, one authority I consulted for a reasonable analysis of cultural diffusion with the U.S. degenerated into a diatribe against the North American Free Trade Agreement, but even without his analysis, perhaps even despite of, it’s safe even for a rube like me to say that the influences are profound, that of Mexico on the U.S. embracing such diverse areas as art and architecture, music and literature, not to mention food, a far more significant contribution than that our northern neighbor Canada, which as far as I can tell seems to be restricted to ice hockey and fried potatoes with gravy.

 Tomes have been written about Mexican food in the U.S., but with the obvious exception of Texas the discussion of Mexican foods in the American South has just begun.
-In Mississippi, Delta tamales are certainly the most notable culinary import from south of the border, but another that you’ll find throughout the state if not most parts of the South while Mexican in name does not like the tamal have its origins in Old Mexico.
-Instead, what we know as Mexican cornbread is almost certainly though not verifiably a Tex-Mex recipe that has been around long enough to become a standard not only in our homes but also in supermarket delis, a certain sign of its broad appeal.
+In Mississippi, Delta tamales are certainly the most notable culinary import from south of the border, Mexican cornbread is one you’ll find throughout the state if not most parts of the South.
+This bread, while Mexican in name, does not like the tamal have its origins in Old Mexico; instead, what we know as Mexican cornbread is almost certainly though not verifiably a Tex-Mex recipe that has been around long enough to become a standard not only in our homes but also in supermarket delis, a certain sign of culinary degeneration.

-Though Southerners claim cornbread as our definitive staff of life, Mexico is the home of this staple, though certainly not as we know it now.
-While researching the history of Mexican cornbread (the U.S. version, whose origins are obscured in a cloud of “women’s magazine” articles and speculation), it was somewhat of a discovery to stumble upon our cornbread in Mexico, unsurprisingly called pan de maiz, which seems to be recent and largely at home in southern Mexico, Guatemala and Honduras.
+Though Southerners claim cornbread as our definitive staff of life, Mexico is the home of this ancient staple, though certainly not as we know it now.
+While researching the history of Mexican cornbread (the U.S. version,), it was somewhat of a discovery to stumble upon our “Southern” cornbread in Mexican cookbooks, unsurprisingly called pan de maiz, which seems to be a recent addition to Central American tables, largely at home in southern Mexico, Guatemala and Honduras.
 One recipe I found on a Mexican website claims to have come by way of Maine and even employs buttermilk.
 While such things aren’t inconceivable, I suddenly felt as if the Culinary Improbability Drive had been activated, and I was on the verge of turning into an enormous jalapeno hushpuppy and plunging into a roiling intergalactic catfish pond.
 I felt much the same way about Malaysian grits.